-7) Unacceptable system transient stability performance for NERC Category B and C outages and for ATC's more severe Category D2 and D3 outages includes the conditions described below.
+6) Unacceptable system transient stability performance for NERC Categories analyzed as a part of the Planning Criteria includes the conditions described below.
 Unacceptable system transient stability performance occurs when any of the following stability assessment criteria are not met.
 Corrective plans may include system reinforcements or establishing appropriate System Operating Limits (SOL) or Interconnected Reliability Operating Limits (IROL).
 Where needed system reinforcement cannot be implemented in an appropriate timeframe, then an SOL or IROL must be established.